DESTINATIONS BEST SKIPPED

 This up and coming wine region is about 30 minutes outside Austin, but a world away from the big-city crowds.
 While taking two-lane roads past lakes in limestone canyons, don't miss Farm Road 337, where oaks and cacti cling to rock ledges, or the swimming at Krause Springs in Spicewood, a 115-acre park with 32 springs.
 Admission is $8 for adults, $5 for children ages 4 to 11.

-As a coastal city known for seafood, mini-golf, and a Ferris Wheel, Ocean City population naturally balloons between Memorial Day and Labor Day, with hordes of partying college and high school-age visitors included.
+A coastal city known for seafood, mini-golf, and a Ferris Wheel, Ocean City also has one of the best beaches on the East Coast.
+But its population naturally balloons between Memorial Day and Labor Day, with hordes of partying college and high school-age visitors included.
 Hotel prices here nearly double too.
 Avoid the madness by visiting in September or October.

 Some tourists might head to Kennebunk (made famous by the Bush family), but Camden is much less crowded.
 There was just 4,850 population at the most recent census in this seaside village of Victorian inns, boutiques, galleries, and restaurants.
 Also worth a visit, the 5,700-acre Camden Hills State Park has 30 miles of hiking trails, oceanside picnic areas, a campground, and a road leading to the 800-foot summit of Mount Battie.